CloudCommandos/exercises/infra-in-containers/collab.md

 To connect to a running container:

-`docker exec -it containername/containerID /bin/bash`
+`docker exec -it containername/containerID bash`

 With this command, it allows user to enter the bash shell in the container.